-These repeated moments of using words, to try to get you children into better action, is a formula for the ultimate parent frustration.
+These repeated moments of using words, to try to get your children into better action, are a formula for the ultimate parent frustration.
 You discover your words don’t work, and your kids resist you more, and you are left feeling powerless.

 It gets worse!
-These repeated phrases become imbedded in your child’s brain, and your teens then often bring those patterns of ‘self-talk’ into their adult lives.
-The problem is this: Those patterns of self-talk are ineffective at creating an easeful, productive and successful life.
+These repeated phrases become embedded in your child’s brain, and your teens then often bring those patterns of ‘self-talk’ into their adult lives.
+The problem is this: Those patterns of self-talk are ineffective at creating an easeful, productive, and successful life.
 Instead, they just create more and more pressure/anxiety without corresponding results.